quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Token Construction

-A token sent in a NEW_TOKEN frames or a Retry packet MUST be constructed in a way that allows the server to identify how it was provided to a client.
+A token sent in a NEW_TOKEN frame or a Retry packet MUST be constructed in a way that allows the server to identify how it was provided to a client.
 These tokens are carried in the same field, but require different handling from servers.